- 1 The Best Things to do in Treviso, Italy

 Explore inside the Cathedral of Treviso

 The Cattedrale di San Pietro Apostolo stands in the center of Treviso, and if you’re not looking for it, you might just walk right by.
 The Cathedral you’ll see in Piazza del Duomo today was built in the 18th century, replacing the church built in the 6th century.

 The exterior is simple and unassuming, and the first time I visited Treviso, I didn’t realize I had just passed the Duomo!

 However, the interior is stunning, with numerous paintings and sculptures throughout the space.

-There are many beautiful things to see inside the Treviso Cathedral, including the remaining Crypt from the original 6th-century church, an urn with a relic from 4th-century Saint Liberalis of Treviso, and the painting Malchiostro Annunciation by Venetian Renaissance painter Titian.
+There are many beautiful things to see in Treviso inside the Cathedral, including the remaining Crypt from the original 6th-century church, an urn with a relic from 4th-century Saint Liberalis of Treviso, and the painting Malchiostro Annunciation by Venetian Renaissance painter Titian.

 Walk around the ancient le Mura di Treviso